Privacy Policy

 - No user account, no login, no email required to use getbased

-- No tracking cookies, no advertising pixels, no third-party trackers
+- No tracking cookies, no advertising pixels, no behavioural ad targeting

 - No cross-site or cross-device fingerprinting

-- No sale, licensing, or sharing of your data with anyone, ever
+- No sale, licensing, or commercial sharing of your health data

-- No server-side storage of your health information, lab results, DNA data, chat history, wearable rows, or profile metadata
+- No server-side storage of plaintext health information, lab results, DNA data, chat history, wearable rows, or profile metadata.
+Optional sync and sharing features may store end-to-end encrypted or password-encrypted ciphertext that getbased cannot read.

 3. What stays on your device